 From the opening of the Live Oak Music Festival gates on Friday morning at 8:00 to the closing of the same at noon on Monday, the three-day event provides basic camping accommodations under the shade of old oak trees.
 Rounding out the camping fare, a variety of diverse food concessions are available.

 Adding to the fun of the mainstage music is a collection of arts and crafts booths, music workshops, fireside jamming, and rowdy barn dances on Friday and Saturday nights.

-A variety of daytime activities for small children, from guitar lesson, to arts & crafts, to a major talent show, give the youngsters not so interested in the mainstage music something to do while their parents sit back and enjoy the show beneath the shade of a towering oak.
+A variety of daytime activities for small children, from a fairie garden, to arts & crafts, to a major talent show, give the youngsters not so interested in the mainstage music something to do while their parents sit back and enjoy the show beneath the shade of a towering oak.
 At night, for those teens more interested in mingling than listening, a variety of activities are available for their entertainment.